magento/devdocs/guides/v2.2/cloud/cdn/configure-fastly.md

 - Get Fastly credentials for Staging and Production environments
 - Enable Fastly CDN caching in your environment
 - Upload Fastly VCL snippets
-- Advanced configurations including VCL snippets, as needed
+- Advanced configurations including VCL snippets, as needed for your {{ site.data.var.ee }} sites

-{: .bs-callout-info }
-Fastly caching services are not available on your {{ site.var.data.ee }} Staging and Production sites until you enable the Fastly module and complete the initial upload of the default Fastly VCL code.

 ## Get Fastly credentials {#cloud-fastly-creds}

-During project provisioning, Magento adds your project to the [Fastly service account]({{ page.baseurl}}/cloud/cdn/cloud-fastly.html#fastly-service-account) for {{ site.data.var.ece }} and adds the Fastly account credentials to the configuration for the Staging and Production environments.
+During project provisioning, Magento adds your project to the [Fastly service account]({{ page.baseurl}}/cloud/cdn/cloud-fastly.html#fastly-service-account) for {{ site.data.var.ece }} and adds the Fastly account credentials to the Staging and Production environment configuration.

 You need the Fastly credentials to configure Fastly CDN services from the Magento Admin UI and to submit Fastly API requests.